Transport-for-the-North/caf.space/README.md

 * <b> config_path: --config</b> must be provided if mode is either "spatial" or "weighted".
 This is a path to the config file containing parameters for that translation.
 * <b> out_path: --out_path</b> must be provided if either "spatial" or "weighted".
 This is the directory you want your translation saved to.
 This directory must exist and will not be generated internally.

+Running with all three arguments would look like:

+<b> python -m caf.space --mode "spatial" --config "path/to/config.yml" --out_path "path/to/output/folder" </b>

 <u><h4> Spatial Correspondence </h4></u>
 For a spatial correspondence, the only user inputs needed are shapefiles for the two zone systems you want a translation between.
 The parameters required for a spatial translation are as follows: